Joystream/communications/blog/announcing-rome/README.md

 As for previous testnets, we will continue to [pay community members for participating](https://blog.joystream.org/pay-for-play/).
 In addition to the existing roles, `Validator`, `Council Member` and `Storage Provider`, we will add one new *paid* role, the `Content Curator`.

-In short, the `Content Curator` will be responsible for monitoring the Content Directory.
+In short, the `Content Curator` will be responsible for monitoring the content directory.
 A more detailed description of their responsibilities, requirements and rewards will be covered in a future blog post.

 In addition to that, platform `members` will be able to create `Content Creator` profiles associated with their membership.
 This will allow users to create multiple "channels" under the same membership handle.